alexanderwoyte/lfcs-study/README.md

  - `find . \! -user owner` looks for files that are not owned by `'owner'`.
 The `'!'` operator negates and `'\'` escapes so that it can be interpreted by  the shell.
  - `find . -perm -222` finds files with at least write permissions for all.
 For example, this will return files with `222` and `777` but not `644` or `700`.
 #### grep
+Search for the pattern in a file or all files in a directory.
+Examples:
+ - `grep -Rl` : Recursively (include symbolic links) list all files.
+ - `grep -rl` : Recursively (do not include symbolic links) list all files.
+ - `grep -RHn` : Search recursively (including symbolic links) for the word (output including path to file, line number and matching line)

 ### Compare & Manipulating Text
 #### cmp